A neural network approach for two-body systems with spin and isospin degrees of freedom: Calculation results for deuteron

 \section{Calculation results for deuteron}

-We validate the feasibility of the method by applying it to deuteron.
+The feasibility of the method is validated by applying it to deuteron.
 To include a more general case, at the beginning, we consider the orbital angular momentum $ L $ from zero to four and spin $ S $ from zero to one in Eq.~\eqref{eq22}, with 18 possible states in total.
-The 18 partial wave functions are computed in a $ 20 \, \mathrm{fm} $ box with $ 4000 $ mesh points.
-The DNN used is composed of two layers each containing $ 16 $ units.
-We train the model to testify whether only the $ {}^3 S_1 $ and $ {}^3 D_1 $ states are obtained, which is a known fact for the properties of deuteron \cite{ Bertulani2007NuclearPhysicsinaNutshell_PrincetonUniversityPress}.
-The contributions of each state to the total energy are listed in Table~\ref{tab:table1}.
-The results show that only the $ {}^3 S_1 $ and $ {}^3 D_1 $ states make significant contributions in the ground state, while the contributions of the other states is small enough to be neglected, which is consistent with the known fact.
-The relative error of the ground-state energy is $0.05 \, \%$ of the benchmark value shown in Ref.~\cite{ Wiringa1995Phys.Rev.C51_38}.
+The 18 partial wave functions are computed in a $ 20 \, \mathrm{fm} $ box with $ 1500 $ mesh points.
+A non fully-connected DNN is used, which is composed of two layers with each containing $ 16 $ units.
+Moreover, we also test a fully-connected version of such DNN to explore the impact of connections between nodes on the training results.
+Both models are trained to testify whether only the $ {}^3 S_1 $ and $ {}^3 D_1 $ states are obtained, which is a known fact for the properties of deuteron \cite{Bertulani2007NuclearPhysicsinaNutshell_PrincetonUniversityPress}.
+Table~\ref{tab:table1} lists the percentage of each state in the wave function.
+The results show that only the $ {}^3 S_1 $ and $ {}^3 D_1 $ states make significant contributions in the ground state, while the contributions of the other states are small enough to be neglected, which is consistent with the known fact.
+It is also found that both the fully-connected and non-fully-connected DNN can generate the ground state on the same level of accuracy, showing that the connection between nodes does not make significant difference on the precision, and we choose the non-fully connected one for the following calculations.
+The relative error of the ground-state energy is $ 0.05 \, \% $ of the benchmark value obtained by the Green's function Monte Carlo calculation~\cite{ Wiringa1995Phys.Rev.C51_38}.